 Elmer is just one of the Peruvian children for whom, until recently, the idea of visiting the legendary citadel was an impossible dream.

-Twice a month, as part of a broad range of community initiatives, PeruRail invites children aged between five and 12 on a fun and enriching train excursion to the historic sanctuary.
+Each month, as part of a broad range of community initiatives, PeruRail invites children aged between five and 12 on a fun and enriching train excursion to the historic sanctuary.

-Around 45 passengers, including teachers, parents and members of the PeruRail team, join the bi-monthly journeys, which take them through the breathtaking scenery of the Sacred Valley to journey along the wild Urubamba River to Machu Picchu, nearly 2500m up in the Andes.
+Around 45 passengers, including teachers, parents and members of the PeruRail team, join the monthly journeys, which take them through the breathtaking scenery of the Sacred Valley to journey along the wild Urubamba River to Machu Picchu, nearly 2500m up in the Andes.
 On arrival at the Sanctuary, they explore the marvels with experienced guides.
 Speaking in the local Quechua language and Spanish, the guides divulge fascinating facts about the iconic archaeological site, believed to have been built for the Inca emperor Pachacuti in the 15th century.

 The project is the brainchild of Carla Reyes of PeruRail and Belmond Trains, Peru, and her team.
 “We felt it was a great opportunity to engage with our communities while promoting local culture and identity,” she says.
 “We choose children from the areas surrounding our train routes, prioritising those with limited economic resources.
 None of them have ever been to Machu Picchu.
 Even those living really close by haven’t had the means to go there and learn about this essential part of their heritage.”